Play3rZer0/Bitcoin-BTC-Total-Supply/README.md

 I present two programs in this project that are written in Python (version 3.6.5 and higher).

+TotalRewardSize.py : This is the program that sums up all the Bitcoin reward sizes, not the total rewards given.
+It is a simple way to take each reward size value and add it up.
+For example cycle 1 or the first block reward size was 50 BTC.
+When the halving came it was then 25 BTC, then 12.5 BTC ... until we reach 0 BTC.
+Add them all up and we get 100 BTC/block halvings.

-TotalRewardSize.py : This computes the total reward sizes only, not the total rewards issued (BTC created).
+TotalBTCOriginal.py This computes the total reward sizes only, not the total rewards issued (BTC created).
 This is taken from each of the halving events, of which there are 32 significant halvings.
 Beyond that the protocol will continue the halving process, but rewards will be insignificant to miners because they are at 0.
 The sum of all reward sizes from each halving totals to approximately 100 BTC/halving blocks.
 When multiplied with the 210,000 halving blocks in each halving process.
 This is how you